Bindushreetn/KOHA/README.md

 # KOHA
-Koha is a open source library management system
+Koha is a open source library management system.